rust-lang/api-guidelines/README.md

 The `serde` crate is two independent frameworks in one crate - a serialization half and a deserialization half.
 The crate is divided accordingly into [`serde::ser`] and [`serde::de`].
-Part of the deserialization framework is isolated under [`serde::de::value`] because it is a relatively large amount of code that is relatively unimportant, and it would crowd the more common, more important functionlity located in `serde::de` if it were to share the same namespace.
+Part of the deserialization framework is isolated under [`serde::de::value`] because it is a relatively large API surface that is relatively unimportant, and it would crowd the more common, more important functionlity located in `serde::de` if it were to share the same namespace.